Jhynjhiruu/KoopaShell/README.md

 ### Important keys (by ID):
 127 ('delete' key) - backspace

-13 - run currently entered command
+13 ('enter' or 'return' key) - run currently entered command

-27 - delete currently entered command and call `_root.resumeMain()`.
+27 ('escape' key) - delete currently entered command and call `_root.resumeMain()`.
 Define `_root.resumeMain()` with the code required to unpause/resume/whatever the program this is attached to

 126 - delete currently entered command, but don't call `_root.resumeMain()`